Table of Contents

 - Tracker: goes around and asks each Programmer how he’s doing, listens to the answer, and takes action if things seem to be going off track.
 Actions include suggesting a CRC session, setting up a meeting with a customer, and asking a coach or another programmer to help.

 - Customer: writes user stories and specifies functional tests.
 Sets priorities, explains stories, views CRC sessions.

 Some roles can be combined in the same individual.
 For example, the same person could have the Coach and Tracker role.
-Some roles probably should not be combined like for example Programmer-Tracker and coach probably shouldn’t combine with anything except Tracker.
+Some roles probably should not be combined for example Programmer-Tracker and coach probably shouldn’t combine with anything except Tracker.

 Advantages of extreme programming

 - The greatest advantage of Extreme Programming is that this methodology allows software development companies to save costs and time required for project realization.
-XP eliminates unproductive activities to reduce costs and frustration of everyone involved.
+XP eliminates unproductive activities to reduce the costs and frustration of everyone involved.
 It allows developers to focus on coding.

 - Simplicity is one more advantage of Extreme Programming projects.
 The developers who prefer to use this methodology create extremely simple code that can be improved at any moment.

 - The basic advantage of XP is that the whole process is visible and accountable.
-The developers make concrete commitments about what they will accomplish, show concrete progress.
+The developers make concrete commitments about what they will accomplish, and show concrete progress.

-- Constant feedback; demonstrate the software early and often, listen carefully and make any changes needed.
+- Constant feedback; demonstrate the software early and often, listen carefully, and make any changes needed.
 Sprints help the team to move in the right direction.